During the last years, we have seen more political and public interest for reviving the rural and sparsely populated areas in the Baltic Sea Region.

 Third project year - 2018 - deliver and valorise multilateral results:

-9. Publish a multilateral Handbook on methods and approaches, six languages, PDF-edition
+9. Publish a multilateral Pilot Work report, six languages, PDF-edition

-10. Plan and test curricula for five regional training courses for culture boosters
+10. Plan and test curricula for five regional training courses for culture volunteers

 14. Final dissemination, incl. update website, news mails, social media, articles, meetings, etc.